d3x0r/STFRPhysics/whitepaper.md

 ### Comparison to Existing Methods

-There was a system 'Euler angles', but the angles are applied in a specfic order in order to rotate a space, so comparisons of two sets of angles fails to produce a meaningful result.
-While similar to Euler angles, this is NOT Euler angles.
+There is a system 'Euler angles', but the angles are applied in a specfic order in order to rotate a space, so comparisons of two sets of angles fails to produce a meaningful result; it is also nearly impossible to get an axis of rotation from Euler angles.
+While similar to Euler angles, in that this is also 3 angles, this is NOT Euler angles.

 Other than Euler angles, existing methods of representing and computing rotations are at a specific time `T=1`, and lose the flexibility to evaluate their basis frame at any other step.
 The computational cost of keeping homogenous angles is low, `sin()` and `cos()` functions are less expensive than `sqrt()`, and that's not all that expensive; the order of operations is actually highly parallel in the computations, requiring few vector reorders for cross-product type operations.

-Other existing models of rotation are limited to 0-2pi; this is only 1/2 of the rotation space; there's lots of talk about 'double covering' of spherical coordinate systems, but there is no 'covering' except when the rotation is projected to a sphere and used to curve space at some time; although it should be noted that the phrase would be 'infinite covering' of projected rotations, for every +6π project as basis frame or representation of the rotation.
+Existing models of rotation with multiplication are limited to 0-2pi; this is only 1/2 of the rotation space; there's lots of talk about 'double covering' of spherical coordinate systems, but there is no 'covering' except when the rotation is projected to a sphere and used to curve space at some time; although it should be noted that the phrase would be 'infinite covering' of projected rotations, where every +2π rotation results with the same basis frame or representation of the rotation.

-These coordinates offer the flexibility to model rotation at any time T and not just at tick 1; a rotation matrix or a quaternion are limited to representing the single frame at T=1 for some base rotation (x,y,z).
-They only represent the principal projection of that rotation, such that they have no concept of behaving differently when rotating multiple times before the `T=1` frame that they represent.
+This rotation space coordinate systems offer the flexibility to model rotation at any time T and not just at tick 1; versus, as mentioned, a rotation matrix or a quaternion is limited to representing the single frame at T=1 for some base rotation (x,y,z).
+Matricii and quaternions also only represent the principal projection of that rotation, such that they have no concept of behaving differently when rotating multiple times before the `T=1` frame that they represent.

 There are some things this can't do